MathieuTurcotte/node-backoff/README.md

 ```

 With these values, the backoff delay will increase from 100ms to 10000ms.
 The
-randomisation factor control the range of randomness and  must be between 0
+randomisation factor controls the range of randomness and must be between 0
 and 1.
 By default, no randomisation is applied on the backoff delay.

 ### backoff.backoff()